phillycommunitywireless/docs/docs/en/installations/buildingassessment.md

 * The roof is clear of debris and is flat, with plenty of space for non-penetrating roof mounts.
 * The building is taller than almost every other building in the area, giving it free LoS to both PhillyWisper high sites and other potential PtP/PtMP sites.
 * There is power on the roof, in this case covered GFCIs.

-!!! info "Point-to-point (PtP) and point-to-multi-point (PtMP)"
-    **Point-to-point (PtP)** — a network consisting of only two nodes directly communicating with each other.

-    **Point-to-multi-point (PtMP)** — a network where a single central "access point" connects to multiple remote "stations."